Features

 • Ctrl+Y redo action

-How do I visualize my project timeline?
+How can I visualize my project timeline?

 To visually track the project timeline, you can use task due dates and start dates.
 A combination of the two will allow you to preview the tasks’ timeline in the interactive calendar.